mett29/mett29.github.io/_posts/2019-10-28-error-functions.md

 In this post we will talk about how **error functions** are used in Neural Networks and how they are selected according to the task we have to solve.

-**Disclaimer:** *the following notes were written following the slides provided by the professor Matteucci at Polytechnic of Milan.*
+**Disclaimer:** *These notes are for the most part a collection of concepts taken from the slides of the 'Artificial Neural Networks and Deep Learning' course at Polytechnic of Milan and from some other online resources.
+I am simply putting together all the information to study for the exam and I thought it would be a good idea to upload them here since they can be useful for someone who is interested in this topic.*

 # Error Functions